sgost/contentconcepts-data/services/academic_editing/english_editing/index.md

     - id: 3
       order: "03"
       title: Confirm Order
-      description: After payment is made by the customer, ContentConcepts sends confirmation of payment.
+      description: After you make the payment we will  send confirmation of the payment.
       themeColor: "#98E5E0"
     - id: 4
       order: "04"
       title: Edit & Return
-      description: CC assigns the right editor who edits and sends the edited document back to the customer.
+      description: After payment, the subject editor sends the edited document to you.
       themeColor: "#FFABAB"
 editingHighlights:
   title: Why people use our English Language Editing service?